bit-by-bits/Attendance-Management-System/Readme.md

 # Attendance-Management-System

-The Attendance Management System GUI is a web-based application that provides a user-friendly interface for interacting with the attendance management database.
+Attendance Management System is a web-based GUI application that provides a user-friendly interface for interacting with the management database.
 It utilizes the ReactJS and Antd component library for the frontend, Node.js and Express for the backend, and MySQL for the database.

 ## Technology Stack

 - Frontend: ReactJS and related Libraries
-- Backend: Node.js and Express
+- Backend: Node.js and Express.js
-- Database: MySQL db
+- Database: MySQL Workbench

 ## Installation